shehab-shahid/Descriptive-and-Inferential-Statistics-To-Determine-Performance-on-Lecture-Theatres-in-University/README.md

 ![](images/dataset_missingvalues_new.png)
 <p align="center">
 Missingno matrix where white cells represent missing data.
 Wire on the RHS shows most rows have all 50 columns filled, with the largest peak showing a row where only 36/50 columns are filled.
-All columns with student-entered data has missing values, most columns entered by the moderator are full.
+All columns with student-entered data have missing values, most columns entered by the moderator are full.
 </p>

 ## Descriptive Statistics